 space, but it does offer less competition for the spaces.

 Alpha Chi Rho, Appleford, Phi Delta Theta, Eisenhower Institute., and 209 N. Washington St. residents will require a residential parking permit in addition to their individual class vehicle permit.
 These areas are regulated by borough zoning ordinances.
-This program is coordinated through the Offices of Residence Life and Greek Organizations.
+This program is coordinated through the Offices of Residential & First-Year Programs and Greek Organizations.
 Permits for these parking areas are available on a first-come, first-served basis through the

-Assistant Director of Residence Life and for fraternities in the Office of Greek Organizations.
+Assistant Director of Residential & First-Year Programs and for fraternities in the Office of Greek Organizations.

 For more information about parking, please contact